anagainaru/ScheduleFlow/docs/README.md

     - For `JobStart` events: allocate the job on the system and create a `JobEnd` event with the timestamp given by the walltime/requested time
     - For `TriggerSchedule` events: ask the scheduler to trigger a new scheduling and add a `JobStart` events for all the jobs chosen by the scheduler for execution
     - For `JobEnd` events: if the walltime was over the requested time (and resubmit is on) add a new `JobSubmission` event with the current timestamp.
 If the walltime is lower than the request time, look for backfilling jobs and create `JobStart` events for all returned by the scheduler

+*Note* Depending on the scheduler a JobEnd event could trigger a new schedule at the end.

 **Scheduler object**

+Maintaines one or multiple waiting queues and has 4 main functions implemented:
+- The function deciding if a job fits into a schedule
+- The function to trigger a new schedule
+- The function that finds backfilling jobs for a given gap
+- The function that decides if a new schedule is needed for the end of a job

+Each type of scheduler has different strategies (Batch/Online) and each policy influences the strategies:
+ - policy for priorities influences the order in which jobs are scheduled
+ - policy for backfilling influences the order in which backfilling jobs are chosen